Published in 1992 by AvoNova (Avon Books)

-Tim Sullivan's Lords of Creation is a little novel that tries (and really tries hard) to pull together a whole lot of ideas and one really big one and put them all into a 242 page paperback novel.
+Tim Sullivan's Lords of Creation tries (and really tries hard) to pull together a whole lot of ideas and one really big one and put them all into a 242 page sci-fi paperback novel.

 It is set in the year 1999.
 Instead of a successful first Gulf War, America gets bogged in a protracted fight that saps its political vitals at home.
 The Republicans work with a growing Christian Milleniallist movement who believe that the end of the world as we know it is coming and America should be prepared.
 A Department of Morality is developed and led by a preacher who attacks all of paleontology as "the work of Satan."
 Entire university departments are shut down due to a lack of funding and only amateur paleontologists can continue to dig.

 |A fossil dig in Montana.
 Photo by SD Public Broadcasting|

 Up to this point, the book seems to be a kind of screed against religion in general (they're all fanatics, they're stupid and they hate dinosaurs!).
 But, suddenly, the story switches.
 An alien spaceship comes, summoned from "sleep" in the asteroid belt by the opening of the egg box.
 The alien reveals that its species created the super smart dinosaurs that were just hatched and it froze them again because their reptilian brains lacked any sense of morality and all of that brainpower with no morality was a disaster.
 They destroyed rather than build.